cicirello/alpine-plus-plus/README.md

-This docker image is motivated by Github-actions implemented primarily with bash and shell utilities, but is also potentially applicable to any use-case where you primarily need bash and Gnu tools like gawk, etc, but also want to keep the image size relatively small.
+This docker image is motivated by Github-actions implemented primarily with bash and shell utilities, but is also potentially applicable to any use-case where you primarily need bash and GNU tools like gawk, etc, but also want to keep the image size relatively small.